Website URL : http://www.ucu.org.uk/5412

 Institute for Learning

-Last year all but one of the 2007 FE Workforce Regulations were revoked.
-This means that IfL membership is no longer mandatory for FE and Skills sector lecturers.
-The remaining regulation requiring FE lecturers to have or be on track to have a FE teaching qualification will be revoked by September 2013.
+The remaining regulation requiring FE lecturers to have or be on track to have a FE teaching qualification was revoked in September 2013.

 The independent review of professionalism in FE chaired by Lord Lingfield recommended the ending of compulsory IfL membership and CPD requirements by revoking the relevant statutory regulations.
 In addition it said that individuals should be able to claim a refund on fees.
 There was then formal consultation on the amending of the regulations and the following arrangements will now be effective from 30 September 2012: